Job location: Wichita, KS Employment Type:

 A clinician educator with a track record of proven effective academic and administrative experience in Medical education.

-- A doctoral degree in one of the anatomical disciplines from a nationally accredited institution of higher education, or a DO or MD degree with appropriate experience.
+- A DO or MD degree with appropriate experience.

 - Current, unrestricted medical license